 The new kid on the block, Labor Day does not have a long history.
-Proclaimed a national U.S. holiday in 1887 by President Grover Cleveland, Labor Day, the first Monday in September, became an official workingmen's holiday, earning them a day of rest.
+Proclaimed a national U.S. holiday in 1887 by President Grover Cleveland, Labor Day, the first Monday in September, became an official workingmen's holiday, earning all laborers a day of rest.
 The holiday honors the contributions made by American workers to social and economic achievements that promote the country's strength and prosperity.

 The arrival of Labor Day proclaims the last gasp of summer in some regions of the U.S. where cooler days and chilly nights signal the onset of autumn.
 So gather the cowpokes, spread out the red and white checkered tablecloth, pull on those non-leather boots, don your fancy straw Stetson, and get ready for a rip-roarin' fun barbecue.